MyPlate & What is a Serving of Fruits and Vegetables?

 The new healthy MyPlate icon developed by the USDA supports this concept … fill half your plate with colorful fruits and vegetables at every meal!
 Check out our About the Buzz article for the details of MyPlate and what it means to you.

-Jun 2, 2011: USDA Replaces MyPyramid with Healthy MyPlate Icon The U.S. Department of Agriculture (USDA) released a replacement for its current food pyramid [MyPyramid] in support of dietary recommendations from the Dietary Guidelines for Americans 2010 to fill half your plate with fruits and vegetables.
+PRESS RELEASE: USDA Replaces MyPyramid with Healthy MyPlate Icon The U.S. Department of Agriculture (USDA) released a replacement for its current food pyramid [MyPyramid] in support of dietary recommendations from the Dietary Guidelines for Americans 2010 to fill half your plate with fruits and vegetables.
 The new healthy plate icon is sectioned off to show fruits and vegetables as half of the plate making the recommendation easy to understand.

 Read Press Release

-Jan 31, 2011: Dietary Guidelines for Americans Updated The government’s recommendations about what we should eat have been updated with a few key changes.
+PRESS RELEASE: Dietary Guidelines for Americans Updated The government’s recommendations about what we should eat have been updated with a few key changes.
 Less sodium, added sugar and solid fat … and fill half your plate with fruits and vegetables.

 Read News Article | Read Press Release